zhumingcheng697/Live-Web/chat-room-pro/README.md

 ---

-In the future, it would seem natural to me if I can add more advanced chat app features like sending voice messages, recording videos, sending images and videos from users’ device/hard drive, and maybe even making voice calls and video calls with SFUs.
+In the future, it would seem natural to me if I can add more advanced chat app features like sending voice messages, recording videos, sending images and videos stored on users’ device/photo library, and maybe even making voice calls and video calls with SFUs.

 I orignally thought about adding DM/PM, replying, @ing, #ing, and message searching.
 However, most of these features seem to have not a lot to do with sockets and will be a nightmare for me to structure, design, and layout, so I’ll probably skip them for now.
 DM/PM is nice to have but may require too much changes on the front-end and may complicate the navigation too much especially for the mobile side.